20A31A05F0/project_ftr/README.md

 # project_frt
 ### This is the final project submitted for the completion of Microsoft Future Ready Talent Virtual Internship.
--This is a web based application developed for health related problems -This web based Hospital Information Management System application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+- This is a web based application developed for health related problems
+- This web based Hospital Information Management System application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
 ## Azure technologies used For this Project
 - Static Web Apps
 - Health bot